1)

 been treated without charge.

-Shroff has treated about 70 persons with SCI.
+Shroff has treated over 100 persons with SCI.

 Although she believes that treatment would be optimal when started close